7 notable Milwaukee Nicks for St. Nick's Day

 6. Ald.
 Nik Kovac

-For almost a decade, Nik Kovac has served as the alderman for Milwaukee's third district – aka the East Side, Riverwest, Brady Street and north Downtown neighborhoods.
-Most important, however, is Kovac's few stints last season providing live Packers play-by-play coverage at Linneman's as an alternative to the usual Joe Buck and Troy Aikman Sunday routine.
-Or, as this season has gone, the Greg Jennings and Tim Brando routine (we don't get to be the Game of the Week very often with Hundley at the helm – and deservedly so).
+For a decade, Nik Kovac has served as the alderman for Milwaukee's third district – aka the East Side, Riverwest, Brady Street and north Downtown neighborhoods.
+Most important, however, is Kovac's occasional stints providing live Packers play-by-play coverage at Linneman's as an alternative to the usual Joe Buck and Troy Aikman Sunday routine.
 The man's a devout Packers fan – and stockholder! – so maybe talk with him about the Bucks these final few weeks of the remaining season.

 What's in his stocking?
 A Packers winning streak miraculously leading into the playoffs.